What is ISO 27701? An Introduction to Privacy Information Management

 PII must be protected (stored in a safe place and encrypted).

-Rights to erase, modify and request the information that an organization has on them.
+Data subjects have the right to erase, modify and request the information that an organization has on them.

 How does ISO 27701 help my organization?

 The expansion of ISO 27701 covers the requirements of what you may find in a general data protection regulation.
 Controls to help organizations to legally collect and process PIl.